 - 10.1 The amendments to the policy will give a time frame in which the assistance has to be repaid.
-If this is not included, it will not be possible to forecast when the investment is likely to be recycled back into the scheme. - 10.2 The spending of the Regional Housing Pot allocation is monitored by the 4NW and has to be used to meet the priorities of the Regional Housing Strategy, which included the delivery of affordable housing.
-The authority will be highly criticised if the funding is not utilised effectively for housing purposes. - 10.3 If the property market is buoyant at the time of sale, the authority could expect an increase in its original investment.
-However, it also takes the risk that if the property market is in decline, the return may be less than the original loan.
+If this is not included, it will not be possible to forecast when the investment is likely to be repaid.
+If, however, an applicant has not made provision or is under financial pressure there is the option to extend the funding for a further period of time or to apply interest.
+As this method has not been tested, there is a risk that the authority may experience problems trying to recoup their investment after the ten year period has lapsed. - 10.2 The inclusion of a payback period will result in additional administration for both the legal and finance services, as systems will have to be set up to apply interest should an applicant demonstrate that they have not made provision to repay the loan after the ten year period. - 10.3 The spending of the Regional Housing Pot allocation is monitored by the 4NW and has to be used to meet the priorities of the Regional Housing Strategy, which included the delivery of affordable housing.
+The authority will be highly criticised if the funding is not utilised effectively for housing purposes.

+- 10.4 If the property market is buoyant at the time of sale, the authority could expect an increase in its original investment.
+However, it also takes the risk that if the property market is in decline, the return may be less than the original loan. - 10.5 Legal services charges equate to £160 per hour and there is a risk that the administration cost of £350 will in some cases not cover this cost.